N. R. Narayana Murthy: Career

 In June 2013, Murthy returned to Infosys as executive chairman and a director.
 In June 2014, he stood down as executive chairman, was non-executive chairman until October, when he became chairman emeritus.

 Murthy is also on the strategic board which advises the national law firm, Cyril Amarchand Mangaldas, on strategic, policy and governance issues.
 He is a member of IESE's International Advisory Board (IAB).

-In 2016, Murthy spoke with Harvard Business Review Ascend on the subject of "How To Be a Better Manager".
+In 2010, Murthy has made an investment in SKS Microfinance along with venture capitalist Vinod Khosla.

+In 2016, Murthy participated in FXC as a Board Member.

 In 2017, Murthy raised concerns over alleged corporate governance lapses at Infosys, however the company went on to deny these claims.

+In late 2023, a comment by Murthy suggesting that young people should work 70 hours a week to boost national productivity sparked a widespread public debate in India.
+A year later, in November 2024, he addressed the controversy, clarifying that the remark was a matter for "personal introspection" and not a mandate.
+He stated that while he worked more than 70 hours a week for over 40 years, it was a personal choice, adding, "Nobody can say you should do it."
+A year later, he advocated for the 996 working hour system (9:00am to 9:00pm, six days a week) in India, alleging this contributed to China's rapid growth.
+These comments received widespread backlash given the detrimental effects on physical and mental health the 996 system is known to have, the fact that it was outlawed by the Chinese Supreme Court in 2021, and such overwork does not provide compensation.

 Personal life

-His wife, Sudha Murty, is a businesswoman, educator, author and the chairperson of the Infosys Foundation.

-Murthy has two children, a son, Rohan Murty, and a daughter, Akshata Murty.
-In June 2013, Rohan joined Infosys as an executive assistant to his father.
-He left Infosys in June 2014.
-In 2009, Akshata married British politician Rishi Sunak, who later became MP for Richmond, Yorkshire, and then Leader of the Conservative Party and Prime Minister of the United Kingdom.
+Murthy's wife Sudha is an educator, author, and philanthropist who has served as the chairperson of the non-profit Infosys Foundation.
+They have two children together: a son, Rohan, and a daughter, Akshata.
+From June 2013 to June 2014, Rohan Murthy joined Infosys as an executive assistant to his father.
+He left Infosys to create his own company called Soroco in 2014.
+In 2009, Akshata married British-Indian Conservative politician Rishi Sunak, who served as Prime Minister of the United Kingdom from 2022 to 2024.